SAP-samples/teched2022-AD180/exercises/Exercise_1/README.md

 4. Your SAP Build backend project is now created

-5. Enties Tab : Here you can create entities for your backend database Deployment Tab : Is used to deploy your backend to desired landscape
+5. Entities Tab : Here you can create entities for your backend database Deployment Tab : Is used to deploy your backend to desired landscape

 <br>![](/exercises/Exercise_1/images/empty-canvas.png)